AliHj98/Flipper-phone-app-sim800l/README.md

 - Sending text messages through flipper
 - reading text messages
 - recieving calls
-- connecting to data and getting https
+- connecting to data and getting https request
 - viewing, adding removing and saving contacts list on sim

 ## INFO:

-~60% of the source code is taken from the [Wifi Marauder](https://github.com/0xchocolate/flipperzero-firmware-with-wifi-marauder-companion) project.
-Many thanks to the developers of the Wifi Marauder project.
+This is a UART TERMINAL fork, Thanks to https://github.com/cool4uma